h12w/gspec/DESIGN.md

 groups with their descriptions and results of test running.

 The implementation of a listener must assume being called concurrently out of order.
-To reconstruct a tree structure, it will be easy if a parent node is always collected before its children, so a listener should collect before the start of each test group.
+To reconstruct a tree structure, it would be easy if a parent node is always collected before its children, so a listener should collect before the start of each test group.
 To collect the result of each test case, a listener also needs to collect at the end of each test group.

 ###Reporter
+A reporter is responsible to report the test progress and display the test result.
+It is defined as an public interface so that GSpec is able to use any customized reporter.
+The listener should call a reporter's method when needed.

+GSpec should contain a builtin reporter:
-There should be a public interface that reports the progess and the result of test.
-GSpec will contain a builtin reporter which is as simple as possible.
-More advaned reporters should be implemented in an extention package.
+* It should be as simple as possible, advanced reporters should be implemented in an extention package (gspec/reporter?).

-The listener will call a reporter's method during the test and a reporter is responsible to render it.
+* It is a plain text reporter, without colors.
+* In default mode, it should display nothing but the failure information.
+* In verbose mode, it should display an additional progress line (.F*).

+A reporter does not need locking, which should already been done by listener.

 ###Failure
-GSpec should isolate each test case so that a fail on one test case does not affect another, when any of the test case fails, t.Fail should be called.

-GSpec should call t.FailNow when an internal error occurs, e.g. Formatter error.
+When test code panics, "go test" just logs the error and terminates immediately.
+GSpec should respect this design.

+When an expectation (assertion) fails, GSpec should record the error and continue running other test cases. t.Fail should be called to notify "go test" there are failures.

+GSpec itself could also have bugs and fail, when it happens, GSpec should panic immediately. (fail fast)

 ###Timeout

 ###Matchers

 ###Focus Mode
-Metadata for each group?
+####Support metadata for each test group?

+####Filter by meta data including regular expressions

-###Benchmark
+###Benchmark & coverage
+What "go test" provides are good enough.
+Just don't break them.

 ###Options
 Options of GSpec should able to set hard coded or via CLI flags.
 Flag should